Red imported fire ants: A growing threat in Florida, Texas and beyond

 Red imported fire ants invade a wide range of areas from lawns and parks to electrical equipment and even bodies of water, necessitating different strategies for control.
 There are mainly two approaches for managing fire ant populations: treating individual mounds or treating large areas, known as broadcast treatments.

-Disadvantages: Time-consuming to locate each mound; reinfestation can occur.
+Disadvantages: Time-consuming to locate each mound; reinfestation can occur if not all mounds are addressed.

 Methods include: